-10.1 Ministry of Housing and Urban Affairs, GOI has issued guidelines for Urban Water under Jal Shakti Abhiyan.
-Thrust areas include Rain Water Harvesting (RWH), For Rain Water Harvesting, the guidelines include that ULBs should ensure that all government buildings (Central/State/ULB) must have RWH structures.
-The guidelines also include that ULBs should ensure that in future all building permissions granted must have RWH structures incorporated, as

-- per building bye laws, and same.
+- 10.1 Ministry of Housing and Urban Affairs, GOI has issued guidelines for Urban Water under Jal Shakti Abhiyan.
+Thrust areas include Rain Water Harvesting (RWH).
+For Rain Water Harvesting, the guidelines include that ULBs should ensure that all government buildings (Central/State/ULB) must have RWH structures.
+The guidelines also include that ULBs should ensure that in future all building permissions granted must have RWH structures incorporated, as per building bye laws, and same.
 Therefore, in urban areas, ULBs have to play major role in ensuring implementation of Rain Water Harvesting systems. - 10.2 Roof top rain water harvesting has been made mandatory for plots size of 100 sqm and above as per notification issued by the Govt. of India.
-To promote its implementation Delhi Jal Board has made provisions in its tariff regulations for rebate and penalty in water bills for implementing and non-implementing Rain Water Harvesting Systems. - 10.3 The following provisions have been made in the Delhi Water & Sewer Tariff and Metering Regulations, July' 2012 for promoting Rain Water Harvesting: - Regulation 8 (d) of Chapter II provides that for category the consumers, the following rebate is given in tariff for provision of Rain Water Harvesting, Waste Water Recycling or both: - i.
+To promote its implementation Delhi Jal Board has made provisions in its tariff regulations for rebate and penalty in water bills for implementing and non-implementing Rain Water Harvesting Systems.

+- 10.3 The following provisions have been made in the Delhi Water & Sewer Tariff and Metering Regulations, July' 2012 for promoting Rain Water Harvesting: - Regulation 8 (d) of Chapter II provides that for category the consumers, the following rebate is given in tariff for provision of Rain Water Harvesting, Waste Water Recycling or both: - i.
 Such plot/properties which have an area of 100 square meter or more and having installed functional rain water harvesting system, shall be granted rebate of 10% in the total bill amount and 15% if both rain water harvesting and waste water recycling systems have been set up and functional. - ii.
 If the Rain Water Harvesting system is adopted by a society then the individual member of that society will be entitled to above mentioned rebate in water bill. - iii.
-Functionality inspection of every rain water harvesting system will be conducted by the Zonal Engineers before reviewing the certificate every two years. - iv.
-Delhi Jal Board has implemented rain water harvesting system in 569 installations of DJB and more are being targeted for implementation of rain water harvesting.
+Functionality inspection of every rain water harvesting system will be conducted by the Zonal Engineers before reviewing the certificate in every two years. - İ۷.
+Delhi Jal Board has implemented rain water harvesting system in 594 installations of DJB and more are being targeted for implementation of rain water harvesting.
 Rain Water Harvesting Systems have been implemented in 3687 schools/colleges out of the 4778.
-Further in 413 schools /colleges the rain water harvesting systems are under construction and in the 449 schools and colleges action for taking up construction has been initiated. - v.
-People are being sensitized for the judicious use of Potable water for the demand side management through public outreach program.
+Further in 413 schools /colleges the rain water harvesting systems are under construction and in the 449 schools and colleges action for taking up construction has been initiated. - People are being sensitized for the judicious use of Potable water for the ٧. demand side management through public outreach program.
 There is a dedicated Rain Water Harvesting cell in DJB which is providing technical assistance to facilitate the public in implementation of Rain Water Harvesting system.
-It also has a dedicated telephone numbers (011-23541223 and 011-23558264) to guide the callers who seek assistance. - vi.
-As per the Delhi Government Cabinet decision 2709 dated 02.07.2019 all Govt. departments have to make provision of RWH in their buildings.
-Delhi Jal Board has been assigned to implement Rain Water Harvesting Systems in vii.
+It also has a dedicated telephone numbers (011-23541223 and 011-23558264) to guide the callers who seek assistance. - As per the Delhi Government Cabinet decision 2709 dated 02.07.2019 all Govt. νi. departments have to make provision of RWH in their buildings.
+Delhi Jal Board has been assigned to implement Rain Water Harvesting Systems in Government Building installations which are not maintained by the PWD.
+GNCTD.
+For Delhi Government buildings which are maintained by PWD, GNCTD, the implementation of Rain Water Harvesting System is to be carried out by PWD, GNCTD itself. - vii.
 To sensitize the citizens of Delhi a continuous process of disseminating information on Rain Water Harvesting through platforms like print, electronic, visual, workshops, exhibitions, seminars, booklets, pamphlets etc. have been done by Delhi Jal Board.
-Recently interactive workshops (33 in numbers) on Rain Water Harvesting have been held at the circle level (Superintending Engineers level) and divisional level (Executive Engineer level) by DJB with the RWAs, across Delhi.
+Recently interactive workshops (33 in numbers) on

+Rain Water Harvesting have been held at the circle level (Superintending Engineers level) and divisional level (Executive Engineer level) by DJB with the RWAs, across Delhi.